udos86/ng-dynamic-forms/README.md

 ## Form JSON

-Sooner or later you likely want to persist your dynamic form model using **JSON** in order to restore it at some point in the future:
+Sooner or later you likely want to persist your dynamic form model in order to restore it at some point in the future.

+That's why all `DynamicFormControlModel`s have been preprared to **export properly to JSON**:
 ```ts
 storeForm() {